 *Racing starts at 6.15pm with graded open races for club runners before concluding with the men’s and women’s elite races – a total of seven races in all, seeded by PB and getting progressively faster.
 Serious bragging rights at stake in the men’s and women’s elite races, see below for the fastest in the fields by PB.

-With music, beers and a festival vibe to accompany the action, all tracks lead to south-west London this afternoon for the Comeback 5000 and what promises to be a memorable Good Friday of top-class athletics.
+With music, beers and a festival vibe to accompany the action, the Battersea Park Millennium Arena is the place to be for the 2024 Comeback 5000 and what promises to be a memorable evening of top-class athletics.

-ONES TO WATCH
+ONES TO WATCH IN 2024

 🎟️ Spectating at the Comeback 5000 is free.

 🕒 Full race timetable will appear here as soon as published.
 In the meantime check out the 2023 timetable below as a guide.

 🚊🚗 Travel tips: Travel by public transport is recommended.
 The nearest station to the track is Battersea Park railway station (served by trains from London Waterloo and Clapham Junction), a couple of minutes walk from the park.
 Battersea Power tube station, on the Northern Line, is a 5 minute walk away.
 The 156 and 344 buses also stop very near to the park.
 Plan your journey using the Transport for London website.
 On-street parking is available in roads surrounding the park but note local parking restrictions apply.

 👀 LOVE LIVE SPORT?
 Visit our ‘What’s On’ page here for the No. 1 guide to spectator experiences coming up in LONDON.
 And to ensure you don’t miss a moment of the action subscribe here to our free newsletter!